Aphrodis1st/C_Basic_programs/0-cp_programs/README.md

 		It will ask you for any character and will return an ASCII value of that character.
 		And when you input an integer it will return ASCII value of that integer.

+	4. A program for number line

+		It checks if number is negative or positive, and tells you that the number is negative or positive

-remember to get me in touch here:
+*remember to get me in touch here:

 		Twitter: https://twitter.com/AphrodisGarrix
 		Instagram: https://www.instagram.com/aphrodisgarrix/
 		Linkedin: https://www.linkedin.com/in/aphrodis-uwineza-961079281/
 		e-mail: aphrodisu2019@gmail.com

-Don't hesitate.
+****Don't hesitate.